HOW STRONGLY I RECOMMEND IT: 7/10

 - When we ask questions, we invite people to join our dance.
 When we assume things and think on their behalf, we never get them on the dance.

-Chapter 6: Bad Blood on the Diamond: Diminishing Prejudice by Destabilizing Stereotypes
+Bad Blood on the Diamond: Diminishing Prejudice by Destabilizing Stereotypes

 - Convincing others to destroy their stereotypes demands counterfactual thinking.
 Like asking questions in debates, we should ask questions and put the other side in situations where they understand how they formed these stereotypes.
 We should ask questions that will let them put themselves in someone else's shoes.
-When people realize how easy it was to develop stereotypes, they change their perspectives.
+When people realize how easy it is to develop stereotypes, they change their perspectives.
 We need to ask questions that nudge them to explore the origins of their thoughts and beliefs, and we need to provoke them to reconsider their stance.

 "Many of our beliefs are cultural truisms: widely shared, but rarely questioned."